Ketogenic Therapy Pilot Study Results

 In 2024, the publication of a landmark study by Dr. Shebani Sethi at Stanford Medical School examined the use of ketogenic therapy as a metabolic treatment for adult patients with schizophrenia and bipolar disorder.
 This study has caused quite a stir because of the significant findings that the therapy meaningfully reduces symptoms.

-The Study's Goals
+The Study's

 Our ketogenic therapy study had two different purposes.
 The first was to examine the impact of ketogenic therapy on symptoms of pediatric bipolar disorder and related quality of life issues.
 The second was to identify what support a family needs in order to successfully adopt and maintain ketogenic therapy.
 Families living with mental illness need additional supports to implement lifestyle interventions in part because of the 10- year treatment onset delay, in part because they often live with social isolation stemming from stigma associated with mental illness, and in part because they live in a system where juvenile onset bipolar disorder is under-recognized and undertreated.